donders-research-data-management/rdm-wiki/hpc-wiki/en/cluster_howto/exercise_R/exercise.md

 In this exercise, you will learn how to submit R jobs in the cluster using the `Rscript`, the scripting front-end of R.

-This exercise is divided into three tasks.
-The first task is to get you familiar the flow of running a R script in batch jobs.
+This exercise is divided into two tasks.
+The first task is to get you familiar with the flow of running R script as batch jobs in the HPC cluster.
+The second is more about bookkeeping outputs (R data files) produced by R jobs running concurrently in the cluster.

 ## Preparation